 Subject to the passive foreign investment company rules discussed below, you will recognize gain or loss on any sale, exchange or other taxable disposition of an ADS or ordinary share equal to the difference between the amount realized for the ADS or ordinary share and your tax basis in the ADS or ordinary share.
 The gain or loss will generally be capital gain or loss.
 If you are a non-corporate U.S. Holder, including an individual U.S. Holder, who has held the ADS or ordinary share for more than one year, you will generally be eligible for reduced tax rates.
 The deductibility of capital losses is subject to limitations.
-Any such gain or loss that you recognize will generally be treated as U.S. source income or loss (in the case of losses, subject to certain limitations).
+Any such gain or loss that you recognize will generally be treated as U.S. source income or loss for foreign tax credit limitation purposes, which will generally limit the availability of foreign tax credits.
 However, in the event we are deemed to be a PRC "resident enterprise" under PRC tax law, we may be eligible for the benefits of the income tax treaty between the United States and the PRC.
 In such event, if PRC tax were to be imposed on any gain from the disposition of the ADSs or ordinary shares, a U.S. Holder that is eligible for the benefits of the income tax treaty between the United States and the PRC may elect to treat such gain as PRC source income.
-U.S. Holders should consult their own tax advisors regarding the creditability of any PRC tax.
+U.S. Holders should consult their tax advisors regarding the creditability of any PRC tax.